 Posters should clearly state research questions, aims of the project, or hypotheses being tested.
 Note that the methodology and impact criterion are weighted more heavily than the others.

-The Falk College Research Center promotes a robust, collaborative research community in which students play an active role.
+The Falk College Office of Research Development promotes a robust, collaborative research community in which students play an active role.
 At Falk, graduate, and undergraduate students have the opportunity to work directly with faculty to collect data, analyze findings and draw conclusions on relevant topics surrounding exercise science, food studies, human development and family science, marriage and family therapy, nutrition, public health, social work, and sport management.

 Competition Eligibility and Guidance